 The financial ability component of financial assessment focuses on whether an applicant has adequate monthly income to keep up with debt obligations, required property charges, home maintenance, and living expenses using a criteria called residual income.

 Compensating factors can include (but are not limited to) other income sources, liquid assets, or unused proceeds from the reverse mortgage.
-The applicant has other financial resources available to get through a financial emergency, which reduces the risk of default due to nonpayment of property charges.
-Such factors can often compensate for a shortfall in residual income and make it possible to approve the loan without a LESA.
+Additional sources of income or cash such as these compensate for an income shortfall and make it easier for the lender to approve the loan without a LESA.

-If one or more compensating factors cannot be documented, a LESA may be required.
+If one or more compensating factors cannot be documented, the lender may require a LESA.

-If the residual income shortfall is large enough, it’s possible that the loan won’t be approved at all – with or without a LESA.
+If the residual income shortfall is large enough, it’s possible the loan won’t be approved at all, with or without a LESA.